A Guide to Jewelry-Making Jargon

 First, let's define "professional."

 A professional is someone who uses specialized knowledge, skills and experience in their vocation or livelihood.
 The use of the word professional indicates conforming to an exacting set of standards of quality higher than typically reached by an amateur or novice.
-These professional standards can include techniques, tools, work conditions, supervision and review--also known as quality control.
+These professional standards can include techniques, tools, work conditions and quality control.

 Many designer-artists may not consider themselves professionals in the career sense of the term, yet they are proud of the professional-quality designs they produce using professional-quality tools and techniques.